 The Company has a Compliance Function which is established pursuant to Solvency II and the Compliance Policy of the Company.
 Due to the increasing focus that the Company and Regulators place on Financial Crime matters the Compliance Function is split into a Compliance Team and a Financial Crime team.
-A Regulatory Risk Monitoring team exists within the risk function which provides monitoring activities to the Company.
+The Compliance Team includes a Compliance Monitoring function which provides monitoring activities to the Company.